Solar Guide

 Key Takeaways

-- Massachusetts offers exceptional solar incentives including the SMART program, property tax exemptions, and a 30% federal tax credit to reduce installation costs.
+- Massachusetts offers over $8,000 in solar incentives including federal tax credits and state programs to reduce installation costs.

 Solar Cost Calculator